aalee88/NonCustodial-Wallet/README.md

 - Button that redirects to an auto updating link to your address's etherscan page for both mainnet and testnets.
 - Added price conversion for MATIC token.
 - Added gas price, max fee and max priority fee for transaction on all networks including polygon and ethereum mainnet.
+- Gas price shown to user in Gwei to confirm before transaction is authorized.